OnroerendErfgoed/oeblog/posts/2019/ilucidare.rst

 own data as best as possible, the interface is optimised for people looking for spatial data on heritage, as opposed to just any spatial data.
 Those people we gladly refer to `Geopunt <https://geopunt.be>`_, a geoportal for all spatial data produced by the Flemish Government.
-It contains far more data than we need, but it's use is not optimised for heritage information and it might take longer to find exactly that piece of information you're looking for.
+It contains far more data than we need, but its use is not optimised for heritage information and it might take longer to find exactly that piece of information you're looking for.

 .. image:: ilucidare_geoportal_sotteghem.png

-*The current day city of Zottegem and it's listed heritage as seen on the Villaret map (1745-1748)*
+*The current day city of Zottegem and its listed heritage as seen on the Villaret map (1745-1748)*

 If you visit the `Geoportal <https://geo.onroerenderfgoed.be>`_ for the first time, you will be asked to choose one